Fujifilm X-Pro2 vs Panasonic G85

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G85 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the X-Pro2 and the G85 have been discontinued, but can regularly be found used on ebay.
+The X-Pro2 was replaced by the Fujifilm X-Pro3, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro2 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.